 If you have a holiday home or a Bed & Breakfast, you have to stay on sight until your guests arrive to hand them the key.
 So if your guests get stuck in traffic, it can happen that you need to wait several hours before they finally arrive.
 Using key boxes is common, but they are sensitive to burglary.
 A smart lock therefore provides a solution to these challenges.
 Since all you have to do is send a pin code that you can set up to the guests.
 This code expires after a set period, so your guests will no longer be able to access to the holiday home after their check-out date.
 This means that the owner does not necessarily have to be on-site to hand over the key on the day of arrival.

 Elderly often spend more time are home and may even be dependent on home care.
 For those individuals with limited mobility, it can be difficult to walk to the front door to let the home care person in.
 A common solution for those situations are key cabinets that only the home care worker has access to with a code.
 However, these cabinets are not safe and very prone to burglary.
-Especially, older people are often the victims of a burglary because they can be vulnerable and have trouble defending themselves.
-A smart lock often offers a good the solution in these situations.
+Especially, older people are frequently the victims of a burglary because they can be vulnerable and have trouble defending themselves.
+A smart lock typically offers a good the solution in these situations.
 The key box can be removed and home care no longer needs a key.
 This makes the smart lock not only useful for the home care worker, but also a lot safer for the residents.